esztersojtory/vitessce_data/README.md

           "url": "<GitHub_repository_url>/example.h5ad.zarr",
 ```

-The options part of the file definition above is specific to the anndata-cells.zarr file type.
+The "options" part of the file definition above is specific to the anndata-cells.zarr file type.
 The value for "path" must be pointing to an array in the Zarr store.
-The embeddingType coordination object is a coordination type because it allows us to coordinate which scatterplots should be displaying the same dimensionality reduction (PCA or UMAP).
+The embeddingType coordination object is a coordination type as it allows us to coordinate which scatterplots should be displaying the same dimensionality reduction (PCA or UMAP).
 The value for "dims" must be a tuple that specifies which dimensions of the dimensionality reduction array to use for the [X, Y] axes of the scatterplot.

 ```